eduferrerm/flop-chooser/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# EXCERCISE
+1) Display 2 random movies from the list of movies and allow the user to guess which one has a lower IMDB rating

+2) Display if they were right or wrong, and display a button that lets them try again with 2 more random movies.

+3) Use service(s) appropriately

+4) Use and encapsulate styles appropriately